Premium cars drive Volkswagen profit above pre-pandemic levels

 In the same period last year, Volkswagen posted an operating loss of 1.49 billion euros, hit by the coronavirus crisis, while it made a profit of around 9 billion in the first half of 2019.

-Volkswagen's shares rose as much as 5.8% to the top of Germany's blue-chip DAX index (.GDAXI).
+Volkswagen’s shares rose as much as 5.8% to the top of Germany’s blue-chip DAX index.

 Volkswagen, Europe’s largest carmaker, said it now expected the main impact of the shortage, which has also hit rivals, to occur in the second half of the year.